AdobeDocs/experience-manager-cloud-service.de-DE/help/sites-cloud/authoring/fundamentals/page-properties.md

 >There is also the [Bulk Editor](/help/sites-administering/bulk-editor.md), which allows you to search for content from multiple pages using GQL (Google Query Language) and then edit the content directly in the bulk editor before saving your changes to the originating pages.
 -->

-Sie können mehrere Seiten für die Massenbearbeitung mit verschiedenen Methoden auswählen, darunter:
+Sie können mit verschiedenen Methoden mehrere Seiten für die Massenbearbeitung auswählen, darunter:

-* Beim Durchsuchen der **Sites** console
+* Beim Durchsuchen der **Sites**-Konsole
-* Nach Verwendung von **Suche** , um einen Seitensatz zu finden
+* Nach Verwendung von **Suchen**, um einen Seitensatz zu finden

 Nach Auswahl der Seiten und anschließendem Klicken oder Tippen auf die Option **Eigenschaften** werden die Masseneigenschaften angezeigt: